+1-868-638-6062

 Guyana’s seabob (Xiphopenaeus kroyer) fishery is a vital contributor to livelihoods and the national economy, supporting both artisanal and industrial operators.
 In 2012, the Seabob Working Group (SWG) was established to bring together government, industry, and civil society stakeholders, and in 2018 it achieved Marine Stewardship Council certification, marking a milestone in sustainable fisheries management.
 In 2023, the Guyana National Fisherfolk Organisation (GNFO), which represents artisanal fishers, formally joined the SWG, strengthening its role as a national multi-stakeholder platform.

-Building on these achievements, there is now an important opportunity to enhance the governance, resource-mobilisation, and participation capacities of both the SWG and the GNFO, so they can continue to respond effectively to changing conditions in the fishery and maintain inclusive decision-making.
-Investing in these capacities will help ensure that artisanal and industrial fishers alike can advance sustainable practices and safeguard the long-term resilience of Guyana’s seabob sector.
+Building on these achievements, this project focused on enhancing the governance, resource mobilisation, and participation capacities of both the SWG and the GNFO so they can continue to respond effectively to changing conditions in the fishery and maintain inclusive decision-making.

 About the project

-The project aims to strengthen participatory and inclusive decision-making in Guyana’s seabob fishery by building the capacity of the Seabob Working Group (SWG) to function effectively as a multi-stakeholder body, and of the Guyana National Fisherfolk Organisation to represent artisanal fishers within the SWG.
-It seeks to ensure meaningful involvement of all key stakeholders, including artisanal fishers and their organisations, providing a practical example of participatory governance that can inform similar initiatives across the Caribbean.
+The project contributed to strengthening participatory and inclusive decision-making in Guyana’s seabob fishery by supporting the SWG to function more effectively as a multi-stakeholder platform, and the GNFO to better represent artisanal fishers within this platform.
+It supported more meaningful engagement of fisherfolk and other stakeholders in governance processes and offers a practical example of participatory fisheries governance that may inform similar initiatives across the Caribbean.

-What activities are we undertaking to achieve this?
+What activities were undertaken to achieve this?

 More information about this project